blackyoshi21825/Tesseract/README.txt

         -Maximum of 4 function parameters
         -Maximum of 1024 variables
-        -No error recovery - first error terminates execution -No dictionaries or classes, yet...
+        -No error recovery - first error terminates execution -No dictionaries yet...

-14. Running Tesseract
+15. Running Tesseract
     -This language can only be run on a Mac or Linux computer, if you have a Windows, install WSL and run it that way.
     -Install GCC and Make tools to run Tesseract.
     -On Mac, use "make" and then "make clear" to use test.tesseract